ansys/pydpf-post/docs/source/user_guide/accessing_results.rst

 Displacement
 ------------
-Displacement is the DOF solution for a structural analyis.
+Displacement is the DOF solution for a structural analysis.
 The location argument for a DOF solution must be modal.

 You can access the :class:`Displacement <ansys.dpf.post.displacement.Displacement>`